 Winter menus are still going strong at the restaurants in Las Vegas so prepare yourself for heartier meals.
-Are you thinking of a seeing a show in Las Vegas?
+Are you thinking of seeing a show in Las Vegas?
 Check out our list and descriptions and then compare some prices.
 Not all shows must be purchased before you hit the Las Vegas strip.

-Not a fan of playing in the cold?
-If you are from Wisconsin or Minnesota it might feel like spring to you.
+- Not a fan of playing golf in the cold?
+If you are from Wisconsin or Minnesota, it might feel like spring to you.
 There is no snow on the ground just some cool temperatures.
 If you would rather just swing the clubs but not brave the frigid temperatures out on the course, head to Topgolf Las Vegas and try their climate-controlled hitting bays.
 They also have a great cocktail program that will warm you up if the overhead heaters don't do the job.